scottdotau/hass-bootstrap-icons/README.md

 # hass-bootstrap-icons

-This is a blatant rip from the fine @thomasloven - I haven't really done anything except modify his code (including this readme).
+This is a blatant rip from the fine [@thomasleven](https://github.com/thomasloven)'s hass-fontaweomse, and I haven't really done anything except modify his code (including this readme).

 Buy him a coffee using the link @ the bottom of this readme :)